MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-mission-critical/mission-critical-network-architecture-content.md

-This reference architecture provides guidance for designing a mission critical workload that has network controls in place to prevent any unauthorized public access between the internet and the workload.
+This reference architecture provides guidance for designing a mission critical workload that has network controls in place to prevent any unauthorized public access on a networking layer, from the internet to any of the workload resources.

-It builds on the [mission-critical baseline architecture](/azure/architecture/reference-architectures/containers/aks-mission-critical/mission-critical-intro), which is focused on maximizing reliability and operational effectiveness without any private network.
+It builds on the [mission-critical baseline architecture](/azure/architecture/reference-architectures/containers/aks-mission-critical/mission-critical-intro), which is focused on maximizing reliability and operational effectiveness without additional network controls such as private endpoints.
 This architecture adds features to secure ingress and egress paths using cloud-native capabilities.
 It's recommended that you become familiar with the baseline before proceeding with this article.

 ## Reliability tier
 TBD: how does security impact the overall reliablity -- insert blurb.